 FUNDERS AND PARTNERS

 I HeART Main Street 2022 is presented in partnership with RBC Royal Bank and generously funded by the Government of Canada, Canada Council for the Arts, Ontario Arts Council, and funding provided by the Government of Ontario.

 Is I HeART Main Street a grant?

 No, I HeART Main Street is not a grant.
 While STEPS is providing artist fee subsidies up to $1000 which we will pay directly to participating artists, the BIA will be responsible for any additional fees required to realize your proposed project.

 What if we have engagement ideas that are not on the list of placemaking methods?

 That’s great!
-What you see listed in the I HeART Main Street guidelines and registration are just some possibilities.
+What you see listed in the I HeART Main Street guidelines are just some possibilities.
 We look forward to hearing your ideas and brainstorming how they can be realized.
 While not all project ideas will fit the limited budget and scope of this program, STEPS provides year-round services for BIAs, municipalities, property owners and community groups to enhance public spaces in their communities.
-Click to see our suite of Creative Placemaking services and Main Street Recovery services available.
+Visit our suite of Creative Placemaking services and Main Street Recovery services available.

 When do projects need to be completed?